hiyama341/KO-of-exocellulases/README.md

 The Jupyter notebook in this repository, Aspergillus_Mutants.ipynb, examines how the DNA sequences for the Aspergillus mutants were found and retrieved.
 The notebook includes code and explanations for:

 - Querying the databases to identify the Aspergillus mutants and their corresponding DNA sequences
-- Processing the DNA sequences to remove any non-coding regions or other extraneous information
+- Processing the DNA sequences to fasta files
-- Analyzing the sequences to identify any common features or mutations that may be relevant for research purposes

 The notebook has detailed explanation of each each step of the analysis.